Course ObjectiveThe student can name the different dimensions and the theological,

-* The student is able to formulate judgments on the basis of the given
+The student formulates judgments on the basis of the given information,

-information, taking into account the societal and ethical
+taking into account the societal and ethical responsibilities involved.

-* The student can communicate conclusions growing out of the knowledge,
+The student communicates conclusions growing out of the knowledge,

 motives and arguments in a clear manner to the other participants of the

-* The student is able to analyse the ethical “dilemmas” and to
+The student is able to analyse ethical “dilemmas” and develops the

 argue for and against different ethical approaches and their respective